HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 Owen Gleiberman of Variety wrote in his review: "Sorkin has structured The Trial of the Chicago 7 ingeniously, so that it's never about just one thing.
 It's about the theatrical insanity of the war in the courtroom, about how the government would stop at nothing (including flagrant attempts at jury tampering), and about the politics, at once planned and spontaneous, of how the Chicago protests unfolded."
 Meanwhile, John DeFore of The Hollywood Reporter wrote: "Sorkin has made a movie that's gripping, illuminating and trenchant, as erudite as his best work and always grounded first and foremost in story and character.
 It's as much about the constitutional American right to protest as it is about justice, which makes it incredibly relevant to where we are today."

-Although these notes of ours look like a salute solely to Sorkin (we're fans of his The Newsroom, by the way), that is not our intention, knowledgeable as we are about cinema as a team art requiring a bunch of other geniuses to produce a genius of a final product.
+Although our own notes here might look like a salute largely to Sorkin (we're fans of his The Newsroom, by the way), that is not our intention, knowledgeable as we are about cinema as a team art requiring a bunch of other geniuses to produce a genius of a final product.
 But we actually still have a few more words allowed us by our editor for this entry, and we would like to allocate these to Sacha Baron Cohen, who we think stands out in his role as Abbie Hoffman, and to Eddie Redmayne, who took the part of Tom Hayden.
-We're sure there will be enough time to mention the other names involved in this cinematic achievement in the next Oscars.
+We're sure there will be enough time to mention the other names involved in this cinematic achievement in the next Oscars, so, . . .